luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Unplanned-Storage-and-Retrieval-Result.md

 # StorageRetievalReportData
 This is the module to send unplanned Storage/Retrieval data result from WareNavi.
-SAP will send back the unplanned retrieval data result on the response.
+SAP will send back the unplanned Storage/Retrieval data result on the response.

 # DFD
 The trigger to start the process is this file.